microsoft/playwright/docs/development/click.md

     <button style="animation: 3s linear move forwards;">Click me</button>
     ```

-    We click in the middle of the animation and could actually click at the wrong element.
-We do not detect this case and do not throw.
+    Playwright clicks in the middle of the animation and could actually click at the wrong element.
+Playwright does not detect this case and does not throw.
 A real user would probably retry and click again.

   - Element is removed or hidden after `fetch` / `xhr` / `setTimeout`.